ct-brown/ct-brown.github.io/_pages/cv.md

 **Brown, C. T.** (2020).
 We are the cure: How to help our democracy recover from the pandemic.
 Gephardt Institute for Civic and Community Engagement, https://gephardtinstitute.wustl.edu/university-wide-initiatives/this-civic-moment/thiscivicmomentseries/thiscivicmoment-taylor-brown/.

 ### Under Review
 Grounder, B., **Brown, C. T.**, & Tan, K., P., H. (under review).
 Climate policy principles for an equitable, post-growth society.

-Ben Brik, A. & Brown, **C. T.** (R&R).
-Inclusion and social policy in transitional times: A proposed conceptual framework for a new era.
-Social Policy & Society
+Energy Research and Social Science.

 Ben Brik, A. & **Brown, C. T.** (R&R).
-Social inclusion amid emerging global pressures: A systematic review of global trends in social inclusion and social inclusion policy.
+A narrative review of conceptualization and measurement of social inclusion: Directions for conceptual clarity.
 Social Policy & Society.

 Ben Brik, A. & **Brown, C. T.** (R&R).
+Global trends in social inclusion and social inclusion policy: A systematic review and research agenda.
+Social Policy & Society.

+Ben Brik, A. & **Brown, C. T.** (R&R).
 Social protection and labor market responses to the COVID-19 pandemic in Arab Gulf countries: An AI-driven analysis through welfare regime and punctuated equilibrium lenses.
 Social Policy & Society.

 Ben Brik, A. & **Brown, C. T.** (R&R).
 Saudi’s social protection and labor market responses to the COVID-19 Pandemic: Rethinking policies extend social protection to migrant workers to achieve universal coverage in a post-COVID era.
-Social Policy & Society
+Social Policy & Society.

+Ben Brik, A., & **Brown, C. T.** (under review).
+Can policy arrangements in rentier states evolve?
+Analysing the shift from étatism to pluralism in social policy.
+Social Policy & Society.

 # Research Experience
 ## Research Assistantships